What is AmeriCorps?

 Anne provides support and guidance to our current and prospective programs in everything from applying for funding to running a successful and compliant program.
 Anne is passionate about championing for others to be strong leaders, and is fueled by the joy of serving others and strong dark coffee.

-Kyle helps provide support, training, and technical assistance to AmeriCorps program staff, and also helps individuals interested in serving find a program that is a good fit for them.
-Kyle is an AmeriCorps alumnus who served in Tulsa in 2014 and 2015 and knows the value of serving as an AmeriCorps member.
+Nicky helps provide support, training, and technical assistance to AmeriCorps program staff, and also helps individuals interested in serving find a program that is a good fit for them.
+Nicky has previous experience in the Oklahoma nonprofit sector and comes from a social work background.

 Meagan oversees financial matters of the Commission.
 She also provides financial training and technical assistance to AmeriCorps program staff and helps monitor the financial health of AmeriCorps Programs.